This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Development screenings include a review of milestones.
 These are the development of age-appropriate skills such as using the hands, sitting up, and making sounds in response to language.
 Pediatricians typically do these screenings at 9, 18, and 24 or 30 months.

 As a child gets older, it is easier to observe developmental delays.
-If a pediatrician suspects cerebral palsy at any of the milestone screenings, they will refer the parents to specialists and run additional tests to rule out or diagnose cerebral palsy.
+If a pediatrician suspects cerebral palsy at any milestone screenings, they will refer the parents to specialists and run additional tests to rule out or diagnose cerebral palsy.

 Early intervention services are available in most states to assist both children and families: